pau1a/Transcrypt/main.md

 Extensibility is a design property, not a roadmap item.
 Framework logic and evidence relationships exist as versioned data objects within the rulebase schema.
 Adding or updating a framework—whether an assurance scheme such as Cyber Essentials or a regulatory mapping introduced later—requires only new data definitions and metadata, not code modification.
 External connectors, collectors, or alternative LLMs integrate through defined APIs without altering core modules.

 The architecture is data-driven and jurisdiction-agnostic.
-It begins with the UK Cyber Essentials rulebase but can host any other framework as a dataset through configuration and localisation.
+It begins with the UK Cyber Essentials rulebase but will be able to host any other framework as a dataset through configuration and localisation.
 Jurisdictional alignment occurs entirely in data, not in code.

 ### Architectural Summary

 Transcrypt is a graph of obligations, controls, and evidence objects bound by identity and policy.
 Its behaviour is defined by data and enforced by cryptography.
 The system’s two surfaces—the public content site and the tenant portal—operate independently yet share a consistent trust model and design language.
 Security, auditability, and portability are first-order properties.
-Growth—new frameworks, new regions, new delivery environments—requires only new data and configuration, never alteration of core logic.
+Growth, new frameworks, new regions, new delivery environments, requires only new data and configuration, never alteration of core logic.

 ### Framework Modularity

 The compliance layer separates **control logic** from **application logic**.
 Controls, tests, and question sets are defined as **data-driven schemas**, versioned and loaded from signed configuration bundles known as **RulePacks**.

 This design allows the platform to:

 * plug in new assurance or regulatory frameworks by adding schema bundles,
 * update existing control logic without redeploying the codebase, and